hasan-yaman/exporter/README.md

 Add **#export** or **# export** comments anywhere in the notebook cell you want to export as a Python script.
 Cells in the same notebook will be exported to the same Python script.

-You can also export codes from Jupyter notebooks and Python scripts as a image.
+You can also export codes from Jupyter notebooks and Python scripts as an image.

 # Installation